-How-to Guides, Postage and Mailing
+How-to Guides, Postage and Mailing, USPS

 The United States Postal Service (USPS) has so many tools, services, mail types, discounts, regulations and other lesser-known tips and tricks that can be hard to wrap your head around.
-To add clarity, we’ve put together a guide to help manage and leverage the many different services that the USPS offers.
+To add clarity, we’ve put together a USPS guide to help manage and leverage the many different services that the USPS offers.
 You can also reference FSSI’s Glossary of USPS Mailing Terms, where we define many of the Postal Service’s terms, acronyms, services and more.
 Listed below are the USPS services that will be covered in this guide:

-Partnering with a mail outsource provider is the best way for companies to utilize the USPS tools and services listed in this article.
+Partnering with a mail outsourcing provider is the best way for companies to utilize the USPS tools and services listed in this article.
 Not only do mail providers know of the latest postal promotions, regulations and updates, but they can also help your company maximize postage savings and increase audience engagement.
 Mail providers have access to presort and commingling for greater postage discounts, state-of-the-art mailing equipment, and tracking and reporting for greater workflow transparency.

 Certified Mail is exclusive to the United States Postal Service.
 It refers to providing the sender with a mailing receipt and electronic verification that mail was delivered or that a delivery attempt was made.
 Only First-Class Mail® or Priority Mail® can be sent as Certified Mail.
 Additionally, the service is only available for delivery within the United States.